glenert41/AdvancedCAD/README.md

  ## Stress Analysis

  ### Description
-In this assignment, we had to create a servo horn and do a proper stress analysis on the horn.
+In this assignment, we had to create a part (similar to a servo horn in shape) and do a proper stress analysis on the horn.
 The stress analysis would tell us where forces are lower and higher, as well as weak and strong points.

  ### Lessons Learned